 Contact our office to check available dates and to make a provisional booking.
 Please note that ceremonies are likely to be subject to restrictions from the Northern Ireland Executive for the foreseeable future.
 We would also ask you to bear in mind that, in line with current health and safety advice, Bangor Castle is restricted to a maximum of 20, which includes the Wedding/Civil partnership party, guests, photographer etc.

 To cancel or postpone your ceremony please email email@example.com with your name, mobile number and date and place of Civil Partnership and we will respond to you in due course.

-Civil partnership is a legal relationship, which can be formed by two people of the same sex.
-It gives same-sex couples the ability to obtain legal recognition of their relationship.
+Civil partnership is a legal relationship, which can be formed by two people of the same or opposite sex.
 Couples who form a civil partnership will have legal status, that of a civil partner.
 Information on Marriage and Civil Partnership fees from 1 April 2018 can be downloaded here.